uc-berkeley-w215/summer2023/README.md

 If you have a disability, or think you may have a disability, you can work with the Disabled Students' Program (DSP) to request an official accommodation.
 The Disabled Students' Program (DSP) is the campus office responsible for authorizing disability-related academic accommodations, in cooperation with the students themselves and their instructors.
 You can find more information about DSP, including contact information and the application process here: <dsp.berkeley.edu>.
 If you have already been approved for accommodations through DSP, please meet with me so we can develop an implementation plan together.

 Students who need academic accommodations or have questions about their accommodations should contact DSP, located at 260 César Chávez Student Center.
-Students may call 642-0518 (voice), 642-6376 (TTY), or e-mail dsp@berkelely.edu.
+Students may call 642-0518 (voice), 642-6376 (TTY), or e-mail dsp@berkeley.edu.

 ## Readings